Cost Management + Billing frequently asked questions (FAQ)

 Why do I get Usage Details API timeouts?

-The Usage Details dataset can often be very large (multiple GBs or more).
+The Usage Details dataset can often be large (multiple GBs or more).
 The larger the size of the dataset that you request, the longer the service takes to compile the data before sending it to you.
-Because of the delay, synchronous API solutions like the paginated JSON Usage Details API might timeout before your data is provided.
+Because of the delay, synchronous API solutions like the paginated JSON Usage Details API might time out before your data is provided.
 If you encounter timeouts or have processes that frequently need to pull a large number of usage details, see Retrieve large usage datasets recurringly with Exports.

 What is the difference between legacy and modern usage details?